 OUTLETS BY THE NUMBERS

 The first overseas franchise was established in the United Kingdom in 1974.
 Since then, KFC has grown considerably into more than 20,952 outlets in 119 countries and territories across the world, with annual revenues of US$23 billion - a household name of fried chicken fast food in the world.
+According to BrandZ, KFC is the third most valuable quick-service restaurant brand with a brand value of $17.2 billion.

 Did you know Asia has the most number of KFC outlets at 8,065?
 Of the 8,065 outlets, 50% is located in China and close to 15% is located in Japan.
 North America is second at 5,506 outlets (out of which 4,491 outlets are located in United States), followed by Europe at 2,123 outlets (42% in United Kingdom) and Africa with 736 outlets (primarily in South Africa).